-Fort Glenn was a World War II military reservation on the northeast end of Umnak Island in the Eastern Aleutian Islands, about 67 miles (108 km) southwest of Dutch Harbor, Alaska.
-The military base was named in 1942 by the U.S. Army for Brigadier General E.F.
-Glenn, and first published in 1947 on a U.S. Geological Survey map.
+Fort Glenn was a World War II military base on the northeast end of Umnak Island in the Eastern Aleutian Islands, about 67 miles (108 km) southwest of Dutch Harbor, Alaska.
+The base was named in 1942 by the U.S. Army for Brigadier General E.F.
+Glenn, and was first published by the U.S. Geological Survey on maps in 1947.

 Fort Glenn was built in anticipation of an attack by Japanese forces during the Aleutian Island campaign of World War II.
 The site consisted of Fort Glenn Army Air Base, an airfield of the U.S. Army Air Corps later renamed Cape Air Force Base and the adjacent Otter Point Naval Air Facility.
 Construction of the base began in January 1942 secretly disguised as a salmon cannery.
 Fort Glenn had about 10,000 personnel by the end of 1942, and the facilities eventually included hundreds of Quonset huts, storage buildings, ammunition magazines, aircraft hangars, administration offices, radio and radar facilities, and 4 aircraft runways.